thomastech/CAN2Cluster/Appreciation.md

 If you like this project and would like to buy Thomas a cup of coffee as appreciation for his efforts, then please click the donate link below.
 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/E1E2NNLE)

+Your generosity is appreciated.
 May all your LEDs blink brightly and relays click majestically.